crate/crate-clients-tools/docs/index.md

 ## Integrations

-CrateDB integrates well with a diverse set of applications and tools concerned with analytics, visualization, and data wrangling (ETL, BI, etc.).
+CrateDB integrates well with a diverse set of applications and tools concerned with analytics, visualization, and data wrangling, in the areas of ETL, BI, metrics aggregation and monitoring, and more.

 ::::{grid} 1 2 2 4
 :margin: 4 4 0 0